Frequently Asked Questions

 These provide rebates for up to 10 sessions per calendar year.
 You will need a referral from a GP, Psychiatrist or Paediatrician and the MHCP.
 See this link explaining how Medicare ‘Better Access’ Mental Health Care Plans work.

-Medicare Chronic Disease Management Plan (CDMP)
+Medicare Chronic Disease Management Plan (CDM)

 Transport Accident Commission (TAC)